Gabriel Aeppli

-He has contributed to spectroscopy on the magnetism of disordered systems and on high-temperature superconductors and antiferromagnetism identifying magnets with tuneable quantum fluctuations that can be used to study the transition between classical and quantum behavior.
+He has contributed to spectroscopy on the magnetism of disordered systems and on high-temperature superconductors and antiferromagnetism, identifying magnets with tuneable quantum fluctuations that can be used to study the transition between classical and quantum behavior.
 His work has helped to demonstrate that quantum spin fluctuations underlie exotic superconductivity.

-He has been recipient of multiple honors and he has more than 290 peer review publications, 14,054 total citations by 9,542 documents and h-index of 70.
+He has been the recipient of multiple honors, and he has more than 290 peer-review publications, 14,054 total citations from 9,542 documents, and a h-index of 70.

 Life

-Son of mathematician Alfred Aeppli and Dorothee Aeppli, Gabriel was born in Zürich 25 November 1956.
+Gabriel, the son of mathematician Alfred Aeppli and Dorothee Aeppli, was born in Zürich 25 November 1956.

-Shortly after birth, Gabriel Aeppli moved from Zürich, with his father, to the United States.
+Shortly after birth, Gabriel Aeppli moved from Zürich with his father to the United States.

-He lived in London, United Kingdom from 2002 to 2015 when he moved back to Zürich.
+He lived in London, United Kingdom, from 2002 to 2015, when he moved back to Zürich.

 Career

-He studied at the Massachusetts Institute of Technology, where he in 1978 obtained a B.Sc. in mathematics. and PhD, M.Sc. & B.Sc, in electrical engineering (1983).
+He studied at the Massachusetts Institute of Technology, where he obtained a B.Sc. in 1978 in mathematics and PhD, M.Sc. & B.Sc, in electrical engineering (1983).

-He was a research assistant at MIT and industrial co-op student of IBM.
+He was a research assistant at MIT and an industrial co-op student at IBM.
 From 1982 he was at the Bell Laboratories hired in 1993 as a distinguished member of the technical staff.
 From 1996 to 2002, he was a senior research scientist at the NEC Laboratories in Princeton.